TOP | 1-10 | 11-20 | 21-30 | 31-40 | 41-50 | 51-60 | 61-70 | 71-80 | 81-90 | 91-100

 * contrast

 It seems spring has passed and summer has come.
 You can see the white clothes aired on Mt.
-Amano Kaguyama, which is said to be aired them on in.
+Amano Kaguyama, which is said to be aired them on in summer.

 3. Ashibikino Yamadori no wo no Shidariwo no Naganagashi yo wo Hitori ka mo nemu / Kakinomoto no Hitomaro(?-around 708) / Genre:love

-It's not interesting to sleep alone such a long night in autumn as a Japanese pheasant's train.
+I wonder I'm going to sleep alone such a long night in autumn as a pheasant's train?

 4. Tagonoura ni Uchiide te mire ba Shirotae no Fuji no takane ni Yuki wa furi tsutsu / Yamabe no Akahito / Genre: winter